-Profit share approaches also have an important adverse effect on the Integrity of the Leasing Process (Goal 7).
+But it is especially important to note that profit share approaches also have an important adverse effect on the Integrity of the Leasing Process (Goal 7).
 There are important practical problems attempting to implement a profit share approach, since it is difficult for the government agency to monitor profits by the firm.
 Profit share payments depend on accounting profits, and there is considerable flexibility for firms to allocate costs and revenues such that it can be difficult or impossible for the government to verify claims regarding the appropriate profit share payment.
 Indeed, past experience with profit shares has found considerable difficulties coming to agreement on profit share payments.
 In the mechanism design literature, these problems are referred to as imperfect monitoring.
+This important consideration may negate any feasible benefit of profit share approach.

-Higher Area Rental Rates
+Higher Rental Rates